Retirement Spending Smile or Lumpy Expenses?

 Taxes not infrequently are well-to-do retirees’ largest expense.

 How do you get a lumpy tax problem?
-By having lumpy expenses and pulling money out of your pre-tax accounts to pay for them.
+Having lumpy expenses and pulling money from your pre-tax accounts to pay for them.

 Healthcare

-The healthcare system is broken, and the lack of price transparency is a major issue.
-From surprise out-of-network charges to catastrophic illness or ambulance/helicopter bills that aren’t covered, you never know when you will need to reach into your billfold or purse to pay medical bills.
+The healthcare system is broken, and price transparency is a major issue.
+From surprise out-of-network charges to catastrophic illness or ambulance/helicopter bills that aren’t covered, you never know when to reach into your billfold or purse to pay medical bills.

-Above a floor, healthcare costs can be deducted from your income.
-This is a slightly confusing topic, and it doesn’t help that the IRS changes the floor from 7.5% to 10% back to 7.5% again.
+Healthcare costs above a floor can be deducted from income.
+This is a slightly confusing topic, and it doesn’t help that the IRS changed the floor from 7.5% to 10% and back to 7.5% again.

 When are you subject to lumpy medical bills?

-Healthcare is such a concern that I want to look at the lumpy costs associated with it.
+Healthcare is such a concern that I want to examine the lumpy costs associated with it.
 Above are out-of-pocket medical expenses by Age.
-Note that median spending is the highest at age 90-94 when health care spending is pretty common.
+Note that median spending is the highest at age 90-94 when healthcare spending is common.

 The 95th percentile out-of-pocket expenses stay pretty flat until above age 85.